ivofonseca/road-to-react/README.md

 # road-to-react
-Learning Reactm following the Road to React by Robin Wieruch
+Learning React following the Road to React by Robin Wieruch